Isaiah1001/CNN-Learning-Journey/02_transfer_learning/README.md

 for this fine-tuning strategy has been reached at this dataset scale.
 ## Questions
-During model training, there are many practical questions and “to‑dos” that easily become overwhelming: how to fully utilize limited compute, how to increase training efficiency, how to log metrics and artifacts withoutproducing an unmanageable number of files, and how to inspect the training process in enough detail to decide when to stop or adjust hyperparameters.
+During model training, there are many practical questions and “to‑dos” that easily become overwhelming: how to fully utilize limited compute, how to increase training efficiency, how to log metrics and artifacts without producing an unmanageable number of files, and how to inspect the training process in enough detail to decide when to stop or adjust hyperparameters.

 Ideally, we want tools and workflows that save time, compute, and personal energy: everyone wants the best possible model with minimal training time,